crispinalan/talkcalendar/README.md

 ### Binary Image

-A 64 bit binary image is available and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages) and can be used with Linux distributions that have Gtk4 in their repositories such as Debian Bookworm, Fedora 35 and Ubuntu MATE 21.10 etc.
+A 64 bit binary image is available and can be downloaded from [bin-packages](https://github.com/crispinalan/talkcalendar/tree/main/bin-packages) and can be used with Linux distributions that have Gtk4 in their repositories such as Debian Bookworm, Fedora 35 and Ubuntu 21.10 etc.

 Assuming Gtk4 is installed the Talk Calendar binary can be run from the terminal using: